 Yet in the late 1970s, a trickster comedian, Richard Pryor (the Trickster Force was strong with him) made us laugh while describing this very crime against humanity, against unarmed Black Americans.
 Pryor’s seemingly amoral humor made an impact on the American psyche, such that forty years later, our perspective and our behavior, our demand for justice and our reckoning, found a higher moral ground.
 This is how Pryor tricked power into performing an act of love, even if it took several decades.
-And here is the relevant excerpt from my new book, which you can expect to see this coming autumn:
+And here is the relevant excerpt from my new book, which you can expect to see in early 2022:

 Hard times and dangerous, risky struggles go hand in hand with the magic of humor, the respite and finesse of not taking things too seriously, or of laughing to keep from crying.
 It seems that the more painful the struggle, the more uproarious the joking about it.
 Despair, discouragement, and the frustrations and suffering of the Black experience become the stuff of the comedian’s punchline, and when a comic makes declarations of racial pride, it can energize and electrify an audience.
 Trickster gave Black America a shot at redemption and Black tricksters took it.
 Here’s an example from Richard Pryor: